 top of page

-Fact-Check: Does it take 450-years for a bottle to decompose in the ocean?
+Fact-Check: Does it take 450-years for a plastic bottle to decompose in the ocean?

 The figure is relatively 'famous' in its popularity in mainstream media.
 See The Longest Live Stream Ever from the WWF that highlights the acceptance of the figure.